a11599/pmi/README.md

 - XMS: This mode uses the XMS manager's XMS 2.0 API to query, allocate and lock the largest extended memory block.
 If the process fails, PMI won't use extended memory.
 XMS 2.0 limits the size of the memory block to 64 MB.
 Adding support for XMS 3.0 should not be too hard, but it wasn't deemed necessary.
 This allocation method is used when the CPU is in real mode or V86 mode with a VCPI host.

 - VCPI: This mode is used if a VCPI host is present and XMS allocation failed.
 VCPI memory allocation is much slower, than XMS since 4 KB pages are allocated one-by-one using an API call to the VCPI host.
 This mode also requires paging to be enabled (see below).
 The maximum amount of extended memory is limited to around 64 MB but this can be changed with PMI compile time configuration parameters.
-The VCPI host is used to switch between real (V86) and protected mode.

 - DPMI: When running in DPMI mode, DPMI is used to query the largest lockable extended memory block which is then allocated and locked during PMI startup.
 This might be a slow procedure, depending on the DPMI host.
 The maximum amount of extended memory is limited to around 64 MB but this can be changed with PMI compile time configuration parameters.
-PMI will not reserve up to 1/16th of lockable region to leave some breathing room to the DPMI server and other applications in a multitasked environment.
-This can also be changed with a PMI compile time configuration parameter.
-The DPMI host is used to enter protected mode and then DPMI services are used to simulate real mode far calls and interrupts.
+PMI will not allocate up to 1/16th of the lockable region to leave some breathing room for the DPMI server and other applications in a multitasked environment.
+(This can be changed with a PMI compile time configuration parameter.)

 Paging is enabled in VCPI mode if the application is loaded to UMB or if XMS allocation fails.
 Paging slows down protected mode execution a bit, although it will still be much faster, than V86 mode.
 PMI stores all page tables in conventional memory, which uses 4 KB for each allocated 4 MB.
 PMI will make sure to add VCPI page tables under 16 MB physical memory address in ascending physical address to allow reservation of DMA buffers for the `mem_alloc` service.
 For DMA buffer allocations, the `mem_alloc` service will check page tables to meet ISA DMA compatibility requirements.
-Page tables are used optimally, the remaining page table entries in the first page table will also be used for extended memory mapping (VCPI host usually only populate about 1/4 of the first page table, leaving room for almost 3 MB of linear address space).
+Page tables are used optimally, the remaining page table entries in the first page table will also be used for extended memory mapping (VCPI host usually only populate about a quarter of the first page table, leaving room for almost 3 MB of linear address space).
 Paging is also enabled if XMS allocation succeeds, but the application was loaded into UMB.
 Page table entries will be generated from the XMS block's physical address in this case.
-Under DPMI, paging may or may not be enabled, depending on the DPMI host.
+Under DPMI, paging may or may not be enabled, depending on the DPMI host implementation.

 Free conventional memory is also allocated for PMI applications during startup.
 Under DPMI however, PMI will leave up to 1/8 of available conventional memory free for the DPMI host and other applications in a multitasking environment.
+(This can be changed with a PMI compile time configuration parameter.)

 ## Exception handling